MicrosoftDocs/win32-pr.de-de/desktop-src/OpenGL/gllightmodelf.md

 ---
 # <a name="gllightmodelf-function"></a>glLightModelf-Funktion

-Die **glLightModelf-Funktion** legt Beleuchtungsmodellparameter fest.
+Die **glLightModelf-Funktion** legt Parameter für das Beleuchtungsmodell fest.

 ## <a name="syntax"></a>Syntax